adamzwakk/nixos-config/README.md

 ## SOPS notes

-To add a new key to the existing sops-setup, add or copy a user one and add the new system one to the `.sops.yaml` file and then run `sops --config .sops.yaml updatekeys secrets/secrets.yaml`
+To add a new key to the existing sops-setup, add or copy a user one to `.config/sops/age/keys.txt` and add the new system one `ssh-keygen -A && sudo cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age` to the `.sops.yaml` file and then run `sops --config .sops.yaml updatekeys secrets/secrets.yaml`

 ## Available Dev Shells